yomojo/yomojo.github.io-web/_posts/2018-03-28-chappati-stuffed-with-a-butternut-squash-filling.md

     ![Baking butternut squash](/uploads/butternut-squash-baked.jpeg "Baking butternut squash")
  5. Put the chunks in a large pan.
  6. Add sweetener of choice.
-If it's liquid be careful not to make the filling to wet.
+If it's liquid be careful not to make the filling too wet.
 I would probably add a liquid sweetener once the mixture is nearly ready to use.
  7. Add some cardamon—be careful how much you add because you easily use too much.
 Start off with a ¼ tsp.
  8. Add 1 to 2 tsp of caraway seeds.